AlexanderDuvall/CryIndigoVR/README.md

 To get started download the project as a zip file.
 Unzip both the repository and CRYENGINE-VRUpdated

 Once this is done follow the Oculus tutorial on Youtube!

+There will be an OpenVR and Flowgraph tutorial in the coming days!